Emilia-Capital/aaa-option-optimizer/readme.txt

 Yes!!
 Backup your database.

+= Where can I report bugs? =

+Please use [our GitHub](https://github.com/emilia-Capital/aaa-option-optimizer/) for reporting bugs or making code suggestions.
+Feel free to use the forums for asking questions too, of course.

+For security issues, please see the next question.

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/aaa-option-optimizer)